SWOSSAA CONSTITUTION

 3.4.5 -- Declaration Dates

-classifications in any fall activity by September 30, in any winter activity by
+its classifications in any fall activity by September 30, in any winter

 play in the classification as determined by 3.4.1, 3.4.2 and 3.4.3.
 Such declaration shall be in writing on